 The versatility and great look of stone has kept it in the forefront of custom home floor coverings for generations.
 Americans are obsessed with no cracks, etc., but note the timeless old world charm of stone in Europe and the overall look and warmth with or without slight imperfections.
 The beauty of natural materials is the diversity from piece to piece and quarry to quarry.

 With marble, travertine or other stones additional colors can be used for dots, contrast and detailing.
-Marble is currently widely used as we continue with our current gray and white trend.
+Marble is currently widely used, especially for baths.
 Whatever the choice it is the starting point for colorization.

 Glass, tiles, river rock pebbles and marble mosaics can add interest and diversity.

 Travertine is often used as decking material and is cooler than concrete.
-Pavers and pool coping are popular.
+Pavers and pool coping may be precut.
+The most popular materials will have the most options.

-The most popular marble for baths is Creme of Marfel but grayer choices are also plentiful.
-Check to see what trim or precut options are available before choosing.
+Creme of Marfel, Calcutta gold and grayer choices are plentiful.
+Check to see what trim or precut options are available to complete the entire space.

-The sizes of floor tiles have become larger with 18”-24” becoming the norm.
+Tile sizes of 24” and larger have become the norm.

 Grout-typically it is matching the material to give the most spacious look.
 A contrast color will make each tile show more.
 Mexican tile has grey grout.
 The installer should be using C-Cure or a quality grout.